KuCZik/CoalDiamonds/README.md

 <h2>Chance System</h2>
 If you have percentage on default value (100) and for example diamond pickaxe chance on 3, you will have 3% chance to drop diamond from coal ore.
 If you have percentage value on 200 and diamond pickaxe chance on 3, you will have 1,5% chance.
 If you have percentage on default value (100) and diamond pickaxe 50, you will have 50% chance to drop.
 But if you have percentage on 200 and diamond pickaxe on 50, you will have only 25% chance.
 <h2>Bukkit Dev</h2>
-If you want this plugin, you can find it <a href="http://dev.bukkit.org/server-mods/coaldiamonds/">HERE</a>
+If you want this plugin, you can find it <a href="https://dev.bukkit.org/projects/coaldiamonds">HERE</a>
 <h2>Feedback</h2>
-If you have something on your mind, what I can change or add, please send me an E-Mail to: kijuca.96@gmail.com
+If you have something on your mind, what I can change or add, please send me an E-Mail to: admin@kuczik.cz

 If you find a bug, create new issue